 Live session: Thursday 27 May 2021, 6:00 pm

 Michael Wood has brought history alive for viewers and readers for over thirty years.
 He is the author of several highly praised books and well over one hundred documentary films.
 He is Professor of Public History at the University of Manchester and was awarded the Historical Association’s Medlicott Medal in 2011.
 In this keynote lecture he will share his research and thinking on the history of China.

 Live session: Saturday 29 May 2021, 10:00 am

-The full line-up of speakers and workshops for the conference will be announced soon, so keep an eye out on this page and in your emails for more details next month.
 The format of the conference will be similar to November’s virtual conference, with each session featuring both a pre-recorded and a live element.

 When you book for the HA Conference not only will you get access to the pre-recorded sessions, but you’ll be able to book and attend live workshops and Q&As.
 The conference goes interactive during the week of 24–29 May and each workshop will follow on from its pre-recorded film with a live element.
 These one-off, live interactive sessions aim to give you the best bits from our usual in-person conferences in virtual form, giving you the chance to try practical activities, speak directly to the experts, access additional resources, and share ideas with colleagues from across the country and even around the world.

 Based on your feedback, we’ve added more social elements to the conference to make up for the absence of those conversations we have over coffee or in the queue for a book signing.
 This year, the conference will include a number of drop-in sessions so that you can meet and chat to colleagues with shared interests and get to know our volunteers in an informal setting.